-Many of our countries host specialist Hubs and Regional Centres staffed by experienced investigators and/or multilingual community engagement specialists.
+Many of our countries host Hubs and Regional Centers staffed by experienced investigators and/or multilingual community engagement specialists.
 Our rescue work comprises all the activities and services that Hope for Justice provides directly and indirectly to victims and survivors of trafficking, to support them at the beginning of their journey towards their preferred outcome of recovery and safety.
 This is unique to the individual, but commonly will focus on activities including:

-1) identification as a victim (through outreach, community engagement, awareness-raising, training, investigations and referrals);
+1) identification as a victim (through outreach. community engagement, awareness-raising, training, investigations and referrals);

-2) an exit from a situation of exploitation or vulnerability, whether through physical removal (where this is appropriate, and usually alongside law enforcement), placement into a temporary shelter or supported housing, or entry into our Lighthouse programme.
-We also act as an alternative pathway out of exploitation for victims too scared to engage directly with police;
+2) an exit from a situation of exploitation or vulnerability, whether through physical removal (where this is appropriate, and usually alongside law enforcement), placement into a temporary shelter or safe housing, or entry into our Lighthouse program.
+We also act as an alternative pathway out of exploitation for those victims who are too scared to engage directly with law enforcement;